-Tennessee College of Applied Technology - McKenzie operates under the premise of academic integrity.
+Tennessee College of Applied Technology operates under the premise of academic integrity.
 The policy prohibits plagiarism and other forms of academic cheating.
 It is the instructors' responsibility to create an environment in which academic integrity is expected.
 It is the students' obligation to conduct themselves in a manner consistent with expectations for academic integrity.
-The full policy statement on Academic Integrity is set out in the TBR Student Conduct and Disciplinary Sanctions Policy (https://policies.tbr.edu/policies/general-policy-student-conduct-disciplinary-sanctions) and Tennessee College of Applied Technology - McKenzie Student Discipline Policy (https://tcatmckenzie.edu/about/policies-and-guidelines).
+The full policy statement on Academic Integrity is set out in the TBR Student Conduct and Disciplinary Sanctions Policy (https://policies.tbr.edu/policies/general-policy-student-conduct-disciplinary-sanctions) and TCAT Student Discipline Policy (/about/policies-and-quidelines)).